jwcbmat/minior-core/README.md

 FIRESTORE_EMULATOR_HOST=localhost:8080
 ```

-> 💡 Firestore is accessed through the Admin SDK.
-If you are not using the emulator, you may provide a service account instead.
+> 💡 Firestore is accessed via the Firebase Admin SDK.
+If you’re not using the emulator, just provide a service account by setting the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of your Firestore service account credential file.

 ## Running with Docker